zangman/de10-nano/building_kernel.md

 # References

-[Building embedded linux for the Terasic DE10-Nano](https://bitlog.it/20170820_building_embedded_linux_for_the_terasic_de10-nano.html) - Almost everything on this page has been taken from this incredible article.
-Do take the time to go through it.
+[Building embedded linux for the Terasic DE10-Nano](https://bitlog.it/20170820_building_embedded_linux_for_the_terasic_de10-nano.html) - A large part of this page has been taken from here.

+[Stackoverflow - Cannot mount configfs](https://stackoverflow.com/questions/50877808/configfs-do-not-mount-device-tree-overlays) - This page explains why you cannot see the device tree overlay.